 Canvas has two levels of navigation: global navigation and course navigation.

-When using Canvas in a web browser, the global navigation is the red bar on the left of the screen and the course navigation is the white column of links next to that.
+When using Canvas in a web browser, the global navigation is the red bar on the left of the screen, and the course navigation is the white column of links next to that.

 The Global Navigation Menu contains links to tools that show you information for all your courses.
-Examples include Studio videos, Calendar, Inbox, Courses list, and Help.
+Examples include Studio videos, Calendars, Inbox, Courses list, and Help.
 The Help menu is where you will find:

 The Course Navigation Menu can and should be customized to fit the needs of your course.
 Here are a few helpful tips to help you understand the course navigation: